(fall semester, seminar)

 Maximum number of students:

 This course provides an introduction to modern marketing thinking, the integration of traditional and new media, techniques and applications to real world problems.
-Specific topics include internet marketing, internet business models, social media marketing, community marketing, mobile marketing including techniques such as social network analysis, community detection, social media monitoring of key performance indicators (KPIs), Google Analytics, Google AdWords, Google Trends & Insights, search engine optimization (SEO), affiliate marketing or information mining.
+The seminar follows a hands-on experiental learning approach.
+Six groups will work on individual student projects that follow one specific objective that should be achieved through a concrete digital marketing campaign.
+Depending on the projects suggested, specific topics such as internet marketing, internet business models, social media marketing, community marketing, mobile marketing including techniques such as social network analysis, community detection, social media monitoring of key performance indicators (KPIs), Google Analytics, Google AdWords, Google Trends & Insights, search engine optimization (SEO), affiliate marketing or information mining might be covered and discussed.

 A reader with required articles is handed-out in class.